Danish5424/first_demo/README.md

 # first_demo
-This is first demo for pratics
+This is first demo for pratics.
+Author Danish Khan